Three-Light Setup for Portrait Photos

 Starting With a Third Light

-In previous tutorials, you learned how to use a to produce a key light and a fill light.
+In previous tutorials, you learned how to use a flash to produce a key light and a fill light.
 So what are we going to do with this third light?
 Well, there are several things that we can do with the third light.
 It can be used as a , a rim light, or a kicker light!

 Many photographers use the terms hair light, rim light, and kicker light interchangeably, but I consider them to be three different kinds of light.
 So I’m going to give you three different definitions.